fishcus/KAP-manual/en/config/metadata_jdbc.en.md

-## Use jdbc to connect other database as metastore
+## Use JDBC to connect other database as metastore
 KAP Plus uses KyStorage to store cube data, therefor hbase only works as a storage for metadata.
-From KAP 2.4.x, KAP supports storing metadata to other databases with jdbc
+From KAP 2.4.x, KAP supports storing metadata to other databases with JDBC
+### Prepare JDBC Driver
+1. KAP has 5.4.1 version of MySQL JDBC driver that drives in the `$KYLIN_HOME/ext ` directory.

+2. If you are using another relational database , prepare the corresponding JDBC driver and place it in the `$KYLIN_HOME/ext` directory.

+3. If you are using a different version of the MySQL JDBC driver, replace the `$KYLIN_HOME/ext/mysql-connector-java-5.1.41.jar`.

-### Config metadata in the form of jdbc
+### Config metadata in the form of JDBC

-Steps below are with the case of mysql:
+Steps below are with the case of MYSQL:
 1. Install KAP Plus
-2. Create database `kylin` in mysql
+2. Create database `kylin` in MYSQL
 3. In KAP's installation directory, set configuration item `kylin.metadata.url` of configuration file `$KYLIN_HOME/conf/kylin.properties` to `{metadata_name}@jdbc`, replace `{metadata_name}` as user's metadata name, for example, `{metadata_name}@jdbc`.
 4. Set configuration items for jdbc, for example: `kylin.metadata.url=kylin_default_instance@jdbc,url=jdbc:mysql://localhost:3306/kylin,username=root,password=,maxActive=10,maxIdle=10`.